Softonix/frontend-guidelines/README.md

 - Write page/components relative CSS inside .vue files, and keep only general styles inside /assets/styles/
 - Always ask the Lead Developer or your Team Leader about project structure best practices and ask for advice.
 - Strictly recommended: Do not register your app components globally, instead import them and register locally whenever you are going to use them.
-- Import order inside Vue file is important: 3rd party libraries, then your .ts files, then components.
+- Import order inside Vue file is important: 3rd party libraries, then your .ts files, then components. (not relevant if using auto-imports)
 - Use routeNames object for IDE assistance during names usage.
 - Do not use: `export default settingsService` , instead use `export const settingsService`.
 Always omit default export.